-345. Plaintiffs' members are also conservationists with aesthetic, recreational, vocational, and personal interests in the protection of the environment from the adverse impacts of dicamba spraying.
+386. Plaintiffs' members are also conservationists with aesthetic, recreational, vocational, and personal interests in the protection of the environment from the adverse impacts of dicamba spraying.
 Those members are heavily involved with maintaining a healthy environment for many species of animals, plants, and trees for recreational, aesthetic, and personal reasons.
 The use of over-the-top dicamba will harm wild plants, trees, animals, insects, and their native habitats, injuring Plaintiffs' members' recreational and aesthetic interests.
 The intensive use of over-the-top dicamba on crops compromises Plaintiffs' members' enjoyment of their local environment and injures the aesthetic and recreational interests of members in maintaining biodiversity and protecting sensitive species.

-346. EPA's registration of these products will continue to cause a skyrocketing increase in the spraying of dicamba by millions of pounds a year.
+- 387. EPA's registration of these products will continue to cause a skyrocketing increase in the spraying of dicamba by millions of pounds a year.
 This dicamba will be sprayed in new ways, over the top of growing crops, at new times of the year, and during summer.
-Through drift and runoff, the dicamba will leave the farm fields and enter water and soil, as well as expose native species.

-- 347. Dicamba drift and consequential environmental harm will also increase because of EPA's elimination of states' 24(c) authority to limit spraying, which further injures Plaintiffs' members' conservation interests. - 348.
+Through drift and runoff, the dicamba will leave the farm fields and enter water and soil, as well as expose native species. - 388.
+Dicamba drift and consequential environmental harm will also increase because of EPA's elimination of states' 24(c) authority to limit spraying, which further injures Plaintiffs' members' conservation interests. - 389.
 Plaintiffs' members are concerned about the adverse impacts to the environment and to wild plants, trees, insects, birds, and other animals from dicamba exposure because of EPA's decision.
 They are also concerned about the effects on water quality and human health.
-They live and regularly hike and recreate in and around areas now approved for dicamba spraying. - 349.
+They live and regularly hike and recreate in and around areas now approved for dicamba spraying. - 390.
 For example, CBD member John Buse is concerned about the effects of pesticides and herbicides on the wellbeing and recovery of threatened and endangered species, as well as on water quality and human health.
 Specifically, he enjoys hiking and recreating near Indiana bat habitat near Indianapolis, Indiana and observing bat colonies.
-He is concerned that dicamba products will be routinely applied in Indiana and elsewhere in and around Indiana bat habitat without regard to the species' conservation and recovery. - 350.
-Additionally, CBD member Kierán Suckling is concerned about the effects of dicamba on the Southwestern willow flycatcher, the yellow-billed cuckoo, and the Chiricahua leopard frog in Arizona.
+He is concerned that dicamba products will be routinely applied in Indiana and elsewhere in and soybean.

+around Indiana bat habitat without regard to the species' conservation and recovery.

+391. Additionally, CBD member Kierán Suckling is concerned about the effects of dicamba on the Southwestern willow flycatcher, the yellow-billed cuckoo, and the Chiricahua leopard frog in Arizona.
 Specifically, she enjoys hiking and recreating along Arizona's rivers and observing the Southwestern willow flycatcher on the San Pedro River, Santa Cruz River, Gila River, Bill Williams River, and Colorado River.
-She is concerned that dicamba sprayed in the cotton fields in the uplands adjacent to each of these registration decision also adversely injures Plaintiffs' organizational interests.
-See supra ¶¶ 28-36.
+She is concerned that dicamba sprayed in the cotton fields in the uplands adjacent to each of these rivers will harm or kill the flycatcher through direct spraying, runoff, or drift.
+She has similar concerns about the yellow-billed cuckoo and the Chiricahua leopard frog, which she also enjoys observing on her regular hikes.
+Organizational Injury registration decision also adversely injures Plaintiffs' organizational interests.
+See supra ¶¶ 30-38.
 Each organization has a mission dedicated to protecting the environment and/or farmers from the adverse impacts of industrial agriculture, including specifically pesticides.
-EPA's 2020 Registration Actions caused Plaintiff organizations to continue to divert resources from addressing other pesticides to focus on the harms and injuries caused by the over-the-top uses of dicamba on dicamba-resistant cotton and soybean.
+EPA's 2020 Registration Actions caused Plaintiff organizations to continue to divert resources from addressing other pesticides to focus on the harms and injuries caused by the over-the-top uses of dicamba on dicamba-resistant cotton and